martinring/thesis/src/4-Timing.md

   post: card.location = to
 ````

-We now want to formalize the safety property: in an emergency, users can always
+We now want to  the safety property: in an emergency, users can always
-reach a safe room, yet no user has access to a room they are not authorized
+reach a safe room, yet no user has access to a room they are not authorised
 to.
-To formalize a user being able to reach a room, we formalize the notion
+To formalise a user being able to reach a room, we formalise the notion
 of recursive *access*, which models the traversal along a sequence of
 connected rooms: users have access to the room they are currently in, and
 recursively to all rooms which can be reached through doors which may be
-passed (i.e. rooms which have an entry from an accessable room that this card
+passed (i.e. rooms which have an entry from an accessible room that this card
 has access to).
 We formulate this notion as an OCL function
 *hasAccess* which for a given room determines whether a given card
 has access to this room.
 Since OCL does not allow non-terminating functions we